manojb99ccna/devops-php-mysql-project/README.md

 ## Event Planner App

-This repository includes a small Event Planner PHP app (Bootstrap + PDO + MySQL) for local development.
+This repository contains a small Event Planner web application built with PHP (PDO), MySQL, and Bootstrap 5.
+It is intended as a learning sandbox for both application development and DevOps workflows such as containerization, CI/CD, and infrastructure automation.

 Access locally at:

 		http://localhost/StudyPro/devops-php-mysql-project/

-## Structure (work-in-progress)

-- `/app` — PHP app source
-- `/infra` — Terraform configs
-- `/k8s` — Kubernetes manifests
-- `/ci` — GitHub Actions workflows & CI helpers
-- `/docs` — notes, runbooks, diagrams

-> This repository is public — do NOT commit secrets.
-Use `app/config/config.local.php` or environment variables for DB credentials.

-## Event Planner Setup
+## Features

+- List events (title, date, location, description)
+- Add events via a Bootstrap form
+- Delete events with confirmation
+- Events auto-sorted by date
+- PDO prepared statements for secure DB access
+- Table prefix support (like WordPress) via `DB_TABLE_PREFIX`

+## Quick setup (local - XAMPP)

 1. Ensure XAMPP is running (Apache + MySQL).
-2. Create the database and table (example SQL below).
+2. Create the database and table using the SQL below.
-3. Optionally create `app/config/config.local.php` to override DB credentials locally.
+3. Configure DB credentials in one of the following ways:

-### Environment configuration

-This project reads configuration from environment variables.
-For local development an optional `.env` file is provided in the project root.
-You can either:

-- Edit `app/config/config.local.php` (not committed) with your credentials, or
+	 - Create `app/config/config.local.php` (not committed) and set constants, or
+	 - Edit `.env` (development convenience) — the app will parse it at runtime, or
-- Set system environment variables (DB_HOST, DB_PORT, DB_NAME, DB_USER, DB_PASS, DB_TABLE_PREFIX), or
+	 - Set system environment variables (DB_HOST, DB_PORT, DB_NAME, DB_USER, DB_PASS, DB_TABLE_PREFIX).
-- Use the included `.env` file and ensure your PHP/Apache process reads those variables (the project will parse `.env` at runtime).

-Example `app/config/config.local.php` (create this file locally; do NOT commit):
+Example `app/config/config.local.php` (create locally and do not commit):

 ```php
 <?php